FreeWebStyler/browsers-memory/readme.md

 ### Browser memory usage PHP script for Windows.

 Why?
 Cause wekbit-based browser split their processes for each tab and calculating memory usage for whole browser is complicated.

-And it easy to compare different browsers about memory usage.
+And it easy way to compare different browsers about memory usage.
 And different extensions for browsers, that help to free memory like tab hibernation or tab suspend.

 ### Official Documentation